CSCI-49380-79526-Reactive-Programming/Lectures/Collections/collections.md

 ## Mapping a Function

-- Used to transform all elements of a collection,
+- Used to transform all elements of a collection.
 - `map` applies a function to each element of a collection and results in another collection containing the mapped elements.

 ```scala